8 Brilliant Social Media Marketing Moments Of 2014

 The #NoMakeupSelfie social campaign was inspirational, motivating women to reconsider their natural beauty, and also served to raise cancer awareness around the UK and around the globe.

-Women from all over the world started engaging across Twitter, Vine, Facebook, Instagram, and Google+, posting photos of their natural selves, and also nominating friends to do the same.
-The No-Makeup Selfie Cancer Awareness Page on Facebook has received 260,345 likes, with new each photo posted yielding about 1,500-2,000 likes and over 100s of shares.
+Women worldwide started engaging across Twitter, Vine, Facebook, Instagram, and Google+, posting photos of their natural selves and nominating friends to do the same.
+The No-Makeup Selfie Cancer Awareness Page on Facebook has received 260,345 likes, with each photo posted yielding about 1,500-2,000 likes and over 100s shares.

 What made the #NoMakeupSelfie a hit on social media?